Govt questions gas Cos about conflict of interest

 “I have strongly resisted this attempt thus far and this has led to many ugly and hot exchanges between me and one of those directors – all a matter of record.
 These directors seem to have forgotten that even though they are government nominated directors; once they are on the board of the companies they must serve the best interests of the Company, and must not push the political government’s agenda which will inevitably harm the companies.”

 He further argued saying: “And this is an actual example of conflict of interest.
 I have resisted such attacks on the well-being of the two Sui Companies during the previous government, and continue to do so.
 I would be more than happy to share details regarding such conflicts, if you wish.
-It is these directors who have written to the company to ask for details about money paid to my firm and I believe they have also questioned my firm’s appointment.
-Shockingly, these two persons have been sitting in some of the company board meetings in which my firm was appointed for certain cases and these two also approved/authorized my firm’s appointments in such meetings.
+It is these directors who have written to the company to ask for details about money paid to my firm and I believe they have also questioned my firm’s appointment . . .
 If what was happening was so wrong, why did they approve the appointment of my firm?”

-He says: “It must now be obvious that the real issue is that some people are hell bent that I should leave the boards of the companies so that they can bulldoze agendas of the political government without regard to the health and well being of the companies.’’

 The News also sent a questionnaire to Chairmen of both the gas companies and respective company secretaries many day backs, but they did not come up with the answers.